MSc-MGomaa/A-performancce-Analysis-of-MCTS-classification-model./README.md

 </p>

 <p align="justify">
 The results of the experiments are summarized in the tables $table\_4.2$, $table\_4.3$, and $table\_4.4$.
-Moreover, a graphical representation of the performance of each dataset can be seen on Fig~\ref{fig:merge1}, and~\ref{fig:merge2}.
+Moreover, a graphical representation of the performance of each dataset can be seen on Fig $6$, and Fig.7.
 To see how well each M-estimate and Jaccard-similarity value perform, the datasets that have achieved the maximum accuracy using each value will be counted.
 Fig~\ref{fig:merge3} summarizes the results, where in Fig~\ref{fig:merge3}.a, the maximum number of datasets that achieved the max accuracy was when \emph{M-estimate} = 5, while the least number was when m = 0.1.
 The value of 0.1 represents a strict condition, where only the most promising nodes to be explored.
 On the other side, the value of 5 gives a chance to the least promising nodes to be explored.
 And from the results, the second technique ended up with a better performance.

 <p align="center">
 <img width="850" height="400" src="https://github.com/MSc-MGomaa/A-performancce-Analysis-of-MCTS-classification-model./blob/main/table2.png">